The Ultimate London Sights Walking Route

 St. Paul’s Cathedral and Millennium Bridge

-Cross the River Thames via the Millennium Bridge, offering breathtaking views of the city skyline.
-Arrive at the majestic St. Paul’s Cathedral, an architectural masterpiece.
-Venture inside and climb to the top of the dome for a panoramic view of London.
+Walk across the River Thames over the Millennium Bridge with great views of the London cityscape.
+Visit the stunning St. Paul’s Cathedral, a building of great architecture.
+Step inside and up to the dome’s panoramic view of London.

 Tower of London and Tower Bridge